Reducing restrictive practice through least coercive care

 Reducing restrictive practice resources

-We have produced two resources for adults and children with a learning disability, autistic adults and children, the staff who support them and their families to inform and empower people to speak up about restrictive practice.
+In addition, we have produced 2 resources for adults and children with a learning disability, autistic adults and children, the staff who support them and their families to inform and empower people to speak up about restrictive practice.

 Both resources have been co-produced and piloted with people with lived experience of restrictive practice in hospital settings and professionals.